UNIGE-UNOG: conversations with academia

 This project aims at reinforcing the constructive dialogue between UN experts and University of Geneva scholars and at jointly creating an informal knowledge network by connecting UNIGE scholars to UN experts on specific topics.

-Four sessions per year are organised jointly between the United Nations Office at Geneva and the University of Geneva at the Palais des Nations.
+Two sessions per year are organised jointly between the United Nations Office at Geneva and the University of Geneva at the Palais des Nations.

 2nd session | February 28th 2019 | The Power of Intrapreneurship and Innovation for International Organizations

 Prof. Tina Ambos (University of Geneva), Katherine Milligan (former Head of the Schwab Foundation for Social Entrepreneurship at the World Economic Forum), Corinne Momal-Vanian (Director of the Division of Conference Management at UNOG), Francesco Pisano, (Director of the UN Library)

 1st session - October 5th 2018 - Global Digital Governance: what role for Geneva

 Director General of the United Nations Office at Geneva Michael Møller and Professor Jacques de Werra, Vice-Rector of the University of Geneva have officially launched this joint initiative on October 5th 2018 at the Palais des Nations.
 Professor Jacques de Werra has then given a lecture on global digital governance.